zimm0140/AI-Playground/docs/README.md

 - `index.md`: Main entry point for documentation
 - `documentation-overview.md`: Comprehensive overview of all documentation
-- `mkdocs.yml`: Configuration for the MkDocs documentation generator
+- `mkdocs.yml`: Configuration for the MkDocs documentation generator (in project root)

 ## Documentation Standards